 - Why we are comfortable from an ethical standpoint

-- Why we chose Texas among the available southern states
+- Why we chose Texas among the 3 southern states available in April

 So here’s how it went.